 Minnesota New Institute for Ceramic Education

-Now entering its fifth year, MN NICE is an advanced certificate program that provides rigorous, personalized development for artists who are serious about taking the next step in their ceramic evolution.
+Now entering its fifth year, MN NICE is a rigorous program that provides personalized professional development for artists who are serious about taking the next step in their ceramic evolution.
 The program is designed to respond to the changing needs of emerging makers with high-level training and mentorship in ceramic materials, history and theory, and professional practice.
 Through innovative instruction and individual mentorship, artists build skills, knowledge, and insight.

 MN NICE includes weekly intensives as well as artist lectures, gallery tours, and studio visits with established artists to take advantage of the rich ceramic resources throughout the Twin Cities.
 The program strives to support emerging artists both artistically and professionally.